gracicot/gracicot.github.io/_posts/2017-09-13-concept-model-part1.md

 ```
 > That's preposterous!
 You can't copy paste the same code for all of your (previously) subclass of `abstract_task`!
 There must be a way arount it!

-Yes indeed, there's a great tool in C++ that was carefully made to avoid mindless copy paste like that: templates!
+Yes indeed, there's a great tool in C++ that was carefully made to avoid mindless copy paste: templates!
 ```c++
 struct task {
     template<typename T>